jupyterhub/zero-to-jupyterhub-k8s/images/image-awaiter/README.md

-# Image Image-Awaiter
+# Image-Awaiter

-## What is the image image-awaiter?
+## What is the image-awaiter?

-The image awaiter is designed to await a set of user-specified images to become present on all nodes that may have user pods assigned to them.
-It is a small go program that repeatedly checks if the given list of images exists on all scheduleable nodes and then exits.
+The image awaiter works in conjunction with a daemonset that will schedule pods that pull images to all nodes.
+It works by repeatedly checking the daemonset's pods are ready, and exits when they are.

 ## Why would one use it?

-This is used as a [helm hook](https://github.com/kubernetes/helm/blob/master/docs/charts_hooks.md) to wait for user images to be present on all nodes before we restart the hub.
-This cuts down the amount of time it takes for a user server to start, since the image no longer needs to be pulled.
-For large images this can cut down startup time from almost ten minutes to a few seconds.
+Because it can delay the hub to be upgraded before the relevant images are made available, and that can for large images cut down startup time from almost ten minutes to a few seconds.

 ## FAQ

+### What technical knowledge is needed to understand this?

+You need to know about [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) and [Kubernetes DaemonSets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), about [Helm and helm hooks](https://github.com/kubernetes/helm/blob/master/docs/charts_hooks.md), and about the programming language Go.

 ### Why is this project in Go?
 Isn't the Jupyter Infrastructure ecosystem mostly Python?